mmmmartin24/E-Kanban-Manufacturing-System-Year-3/README.md

 Moses - System integration ideas, JSON structuring, Tkinter visualizations, debugging, report writing

 📌 Getting Started
+- Create the hardware setup and props for the simulation
 - Flash ESP32 boards with Arduino codes for each station.
 - Run Python scripts on Raspberry Pi for QR scanning and dashboard.
 - Set up MQTT broker and MySQL database.